1957 Andreanof Islands earthquake: Tsunami

 Tsunami waves were reported in far way places such as in Chile.
-The tsunami's strength led to suspision that a landslide may have contributed to its severity, but there is no evidence of a landslide.
+The tsunami's strength led to suspicion that a landslide may have contributed to its severity, but there is no evidence of a landslide.

 A submarine landslide is considered inconsistent with the wave patterns recorded, and the high wave heights could be explained by large amounts of near trench slip.

+However, a newer study using Alvin has apparently found evidence for a landslide "According to the findings, the landslide extends for approximately 10 miles and exhibits signs of slope failure, including a chaotic debris zone, a scalloped headwall, and runout lobes that descend towards a deeper basin."

 Alaska

 Wave heights were the highest in Alaska.
 On Unimak Island, waves reached as high as 23 m.
 Also on Unimak, near the Scotch Cap Lighthouse that was destroyed in the 1946 earthquake, run up heights of 12-15 m were observed.
 Trappers Cove recorded wave heights of 13.7 m.
 At Sand Bay, the tsunami reached 8 m.
 Dutch Harbor in Unalaska recorded waves of 0.7 m, Massacre Bay in Attu recorded waves up to 0.6 m high and Sitka had waves reaching 0.4 m.
-At Yakutat run-ups measured 0.3 m, while Women's Bay, Kodiak, Seward, and Juneau had recorded tsunami heights of 0.2 m.
+At Yakutat run-ups measured 0.3 m, while Womens Bay, Kodiak, Seward, and Juneau had recorded tsunami heights of 0.2 m.